juhoffma/rhev-console-launcher/README.md

 # rhev-console-launcher

 ## Installation
-Next to the console-launcher.rb script, some gems are required.
+In addition to the console-launcher.rb script, a few gems are required.
 Please install them with the following commands.

 ```
   gem install rest-client